-Why do the French take Proudhon to be a great philosopher of german idealism?
-(Foreword) Because he refers to the revolutionary ideas, but he does not understand them.
+Why does Marx in the Foreword contemptuously suggest that the French take Proudhon to be a great philosopher of German Idealism?
+Because he refers to the revolutionary ideas, but he does not understand them.

 Of course as was mentioned, and as Marx argues in a letter to the newspaper Der Social-Demokrat in 1865, Proudhon misses that property is essentially and not accidentally theft.
 So he goes searching for its essential qualities and misses the obvious truth.
 Marx and Engels instead find the truth of private property in the observation of the law of value, mode of commodity production, and primarily in the production of surplus-value.

 Marx instead says that the division of labour leads to craft-idiocy, and it is only in the universality of the integral development of individuals that is required by the workshop in order to overcome the specialized character of labor that pre-dated workshops.

 In the 1891 Preface to the Civil War on France, Engels says that Proudhon, “regarded association with positive hatred”.
 He says that, “competition, division of labor and private property were economic forces,” so were to be totally disregarded.
 But in Marxist theory these are notions to be overcome but they are also the basis of social as opposed to private labor!

 Letters: Letter from Marx to Pavel Vasilyevich Annenko.
 1846-12-28 http://hiaw.org/defcon6/works/1846/letters/46_12_28.html

 Grundrisse (3) Method of Political Economy

 Letters: The International Workingmen’s Association, To the editor of the Berliner Reform.
 1865-01-24